 Christoph Reichwein/dpa via Reuters Connect

 15,000: The United Arab Emirates is literally helping Cyprus navigate troubled waters by providing portable desalination plants to the Mediterranean island free of charge so it can supply enough water to the deluge of tourists set to visit this summer.
-The Emirati nation’s plants will reportedly produce 15,000 cubic meters of portable water per day.
+The Emirati nation’s plants will reportedly produce 15,000 cubic meters of potable water per day.
 It’s unclear if the UAE is receiving anything in return – it seems happy to go with the flow.

 2: In the latest clash between the Trump administration and the courts on immigration, the White House moved a Venezuelan man from Pennsylvania to Texas — possibly preparing to deport him — right after a judge ruled that the government couldn’t remove him from the commonwealth or the United States.
 The man, who wasn’t formally named, had been employed as a construction worker in Philadelphia for two months before his arrest in February on suspicion of being part of Venezuela’s Tren de Aragua gang.